 On the dash, the touchscreen head unit is also larger, and the center console now uses a better looking, horizontally arranged control cluster instead of the busy looking one on the old BT-50.

 Overall, it’s a much more premium looking vehicle inside and out, which is of course in line with what Mazda is going for with their models.
+Fan of the older model?
+Here we have a selection of Mazda BT-50 2016 for sale at very competitive prices.

 It’s also pretty evident that with the new BT-50, Mazda is now in a better position to compete in the highly contested global midsize pickup truck market.
 We also can’t wait for Mazda Philippines to bring the new BT-50, which we think would make the local pickup truck wars even more interesting.